Recoskie/JDasm/docs/Basics.md

 <br />

-The distance across is a multiple of three.
-Up and down is the number of pixels each line is.
-The rest is your graphics function and the pair of three bytes you wish to write for color.
+The distance across is a multiple of three labeled as X. Up and down is the number of pixels each line is labelled as Y. The rest is your graphics function and the pair of three bytes you wish to write for color.

 <br />